* No one is complaining much about the worship,

 And the song leader needs to lead the clapping.
 Lots us us have no rhythm.

-By the way, in the recent debate over instrumental music at Freed Hardeman University, the spokesman for the Church of Christ position, an FHU professor, argued that clapping does not constitute instrumental music, being merely an aid.
+By the way, in the recent debate over instrumental music at Freed Hardeman University, the spokesman for the Church of Christ position, an FHU professor, argued that clapping does not constitute instrumental music or a separate act of worship, being merely an aid.

 Carefully introduce new songs.
 Here are the rules: